dita-community/dita-utilities/README.md

 ### org.uottawa.brand

 An example of a customization of the pdf2 plugin of the DITA-OT.

-**important:** it only works with Antenna House formatter
+**important:** This only works with Antenna House formatter.

 ### org.uottawa.logs

-A simple plugins that logs each call of the DITA-OT per date and transtype.
+A simple plugin that logs each call of the DITA-OT per date and transtype.

 ### org.uottawa.report

-Few tests to extracts information on your documentation.
+A few tests to extracts information on your documentation.
 It is a plugin that parse your documentation and generate a DITA documentation from it.
 For now the plugin creates:

-* keydef documentation: one page per keydef on your documentation
+* keydef documentation: one page per keydef on your documentation.
-* audiences analysis: a table that shows which audience has been applied on which topic
+* audiences analysis: a table that shows which audience has been applied on which topic.